 - 6.2.
-The Unbundled Allowed Average Tariff is the sum of: - (a) The Average Generation Cost for the Regulatory Period, as approved by the Minister. - (b) The Allowed Average Tariff for each individual RBE, calculated annually and incorporating revenue-cap, price-cap and other income adjustments as applicable.
+The Unbundled Allowed Average Tariff is the sum of: - (a) The Average Generation Cost for the Regulatory Period, as approved by the Minister. - (b) The Allowed Average Tariff for each individual RBE, calculated annually and incorporating the Revenue-Cap Adjustment and the Price-Cap Adjustment as applicable.

-The revenue-cap, price-cap and other income adjustments as mentioned above are treated as Annual Regulatory Adjustment.
+The Revenue-Cap Adjustments and Price-Cap Adjustment as mentioned above are treated as the Annual Regulatory Adjustment.